-As determining whether residence requirements have been met is technical it is best to seek advice from staff at the Department of Border Protection or check the online residency requirements calculator.
+As determining whether residence requirements have been met is technical it is best to seek advice from staff at the Department of Home Affairs or check the online residency requirements calculator.

 A citizenship test is not required for the following categories of people: